 - Schools – Raising a family in a community with great schools is an obvious choice, but it’s on the list anyway.

 Home Feature Considerations

 - Swimming Pools – We all know swimming pools are great fun, but dangerous for children.
 If you buy a home with a swimming pool, child safety must be the primary objective.
-If the home does not come with a fenced in pool there are some great lightweight options available and easy to install.
+If the home does not come with a fenced in pool there are some great, lightweight options available and easy to install.
 Yes, your pool will lose some of it’s beauty, but it’s worth it.
-The type of fencing in the photo can be easily removed once the kids are older and it’s no longer needed.
+The type of fencing in the photo is inexpensive and works great.